dylanesque/Cheatsheets/rxjs.md

 # Rate Limiting Operators

--debounceTime() "Discards emitted values that take less than the specified time between output"
+- `debounceTime()` "Discards emitted values that take less than the specified time between output"

--throttleTime() ignores values that happen during certain specified time windows
+- `throttleTime()` ignores values that happen during certain specified time windows

--sample()  "Sample from source when provided observable emits"
+- `sample()` "Sample from source when provided observable emits"

 # Transformation Operators

--concatMap vs mergeMap?
+- concatMap vs mergeMap?

--mergeMap() "Map to observable, emit values."
+- `mergeMap(`) "Map to observable, emit values."

--switchMap() switches to a new observable when the value changes
+- `switchMap()` switches to a new observable when the value changes

--concatMap() queues all observables until released, "a single file line of operators".
-Is helpful when order of execution matters
+- `concatMap()` queues all observables until released, "a single file line of operators".
+Is helpful when order of execution matters.
+Similar to switchMap, except that it won't subscribe to the next observable until the current one completes.

+- `buffer()` buffers emitted values until the observable provided as an arg emits.

+- `bufferCount()` buffers items up to the specified threshold, and then emits

+- `bufferToggle()` captures events that happen between a specified threshold